US-listed · NASDAQ · FIF-eligible (above NZ$50K)

 SRET is the US-listed ticker for Global X SuperDividend REIT ETF, issued by Global X. Tracks the Solactive Global SuperDividend REIT Index — 30 highest-yielding global REITs, monthly distributions.
 TER is 0.59% per year, with a trailing 12-month distribution yield of approximately 8.0%.
 Distributions are paid monthly.

-Where can I buy SRET from New Zealand?
+Where to buy SRET from New Zealand

-NZ tax
+NZ tax treatment

 How is SRET taxed for NZ investors?